Karim-53/Compare-xAI/README.md

 ## 2.2 Reset experiment results

-Run the following command to explain the currently implemented unit-tests using the currently implemented explainers.
+Run the following command to explain the currently implemented tests using the currently implemented explainers.

 ```
 python reset_experiment.py